-2014/15 Holdback Measures Measure Targets 1.
-Achieving government's fiscal targets and performance on forecast Achievement of ministry budget targets; AND % margin on forecasting as determined in conjunction with the Ministry of Finance; AND achieving the budget approved by the Minister of Finance consistent with Budget 2014.
-Forecast targets will be confirmed by the Ministry of Finance.
-2. Achieving progress on ministry-specific LEAN initiatives.
-Achieve measurable progress on establishing a Lean culture where public servants are engaged, empowered, supported and held accountable to continuously improve processes to deliver value to British Columbians.
-Implementation of the Ministry's 3 deliverables as required in the Lean Initiative Ministry Guidelines for 2014/15 by March 31, 2015.
-3. Achieving results on discretionary spending targets.
-Achievement of a STOB 50 target by ministry, consistent with Budget 2014.
+2015/16 Holdback Measures Measure Target Achieving government's fiscal targets and performance on forecast.
+Achievement of ministry budget targets; AND % margin on forecasting as determined in conjunction with the Ministry of Finance; AND achieving the budget approval by the Minister of Finance consistent with Budget 2015.
 Targets will be confirmed by the Ministry of Finance.
-4. Delivering on the key priorities of government.
-Achievement of specific deliverables and outcomes from the tasks in the Minister's mandate letters (5 per ministry to be specified excluding the task on budget achievement as this is addressed in measure 1).
+2. Implementation of a Lean Culture Deployment Strategy Achievement of the Ministry's deliverables (key performance indicators and outcome targets) consistent with the Lean BC Initiative Guidelines by March 31, 2016 (3 per ministry to be specific).
+Achieving results on discretionary spending targets.
+Achievement of a STOB 50 target by ministry, consistent with Budget 2015.
+Targets will be confirmed by the Ministry of Finance.
+Delivering on the key priorities of government.
+Achievement of specific deliverables and outcomes from the tasks in the Minister's mandate letters (5 per ministry to be specific).
 For those agencies without a mandate letter, specific deliverables and outcomes will be agreed to with the Deputy Minister to the Premier.